-However you measure success—whether it's putting forth solid effort or competing at elite levels—every parent and coach should know basic tenets of youth sports psychology.
+However you measure success—whether it's putting forth solid effort or competing at elite levels—every parent and coach should know the basic tenets of youth sports psychology.

 Many people question the value of the "everybody gets a trophy" mentality pervasive in youth activities.
 Some challenge the notion that everyone earns an award regardless of effort or contribution.
 But there's another drawback to providing overt reward: It's a form of external motivation.

-Instead you should focus young athletes on intrinsic goals, such as learning how to work as a team, positive development, and character building are all types of internal motivators.
+Instead, focus young athletes on intrinsic goals, such as learning how to work as a team, positive development, and character building are all types of internal motivators.
 Factors like these can inspire young athletes to work hard and achieve their personal best, even if they don't earn an external award.

 Having fun, expressing creativity, and being autonomous are some of the most potent internal motivators.
 These motivators can keep young athletes participating in sports and help them stay on a course for success.

 As a coach or parent, you should help young athletes envision their potential and define steps to reach that outcome.
 It's not always easy for young people to set realistic goals on their own.

 - Measurable: A measurable goal has a number or metric associated with it.
 In many competitive sports, measurable goals can be easy to define.
 For example, a cross-country runner may aim to run a 5K one minute faster at the end of a season.

 - Attainable: Attainable goals are reachable for the individual athlete.
 A high school baseball pitcher may dream of pitching a perfect game, but that's a formidable achievement for many.
 A more practical goal may be achieving more strikeouts.

-Realistic: A realistic goal is one that the athlete wants to achieve.
+- Realistic: A realistic goal is one that the athlete wants to achieve.
 Imagine a scenario where a coach wants a swimmer to start competing in the individual medley, but the athlete doesn't share this ambition.
 The coach's goal isn't realistic since it's not a motivator to the athlete.
 In this situation, a realistic goal may be for the athlete to improve times for a favorite event, such as the backstroke.

 When coaching youth sports psychology, adults can help youth create individualized SMART goals and map progress towards them.
 Achieving small goals can help young athletes see how their work pays off and keep them striving for the next step.